 This means that there is probably some advertisement software embedded into the webpage to get money from advertisers/ad revenue or even malware so stay away.

-You can check online for reviews of websites before visiting them if you have any doubt about their security.
+You can check online for reviews of websites before visiting them if you have any doubts about their security.

 Also, avoid “mirror” sites!

 Any site claiming/advertising itself as an exact replica of another website should definitely be avoided!